vikas-patel1/demo/README.md

 # demo
-This is my fir Git Repository
+This is my first Git Repository